SucreLab/AlveolEye/README.md

    - For automatic thresholding ([Otsu's method](https://learnopencv.com/otsu-thresholding-with-opencv/)): Leave the box unchecked.

 2. **Remove small particles**
-   - Set the maximum size cutoff for particles to remove.
+   - Set the minimum size cutoff.
    - Particles with fewer pixels than this value will be removed.

 3. **Remove small holes**
-   - Set the maximum size cutoff for holes to remove.
+   - Set the minimum size cutoff.
    - Holes with fewer pixels than this value will be removed.

 4. **Run postprocessing**